 Whisk together the egg yolk, salt, lemon juice, and mustard.
 Once the yolk turns a light yellow color, start adding the oil in a thin, steady stream as you whisk vigorously.
 When all the oil has been added, whisk in the garlic then taste the aioli.
 Add more salt or lemon juice if needed.

-If the aioli is very thick and won't drizzle, you can add in a little of the egg white or some water until it is thin enough.
+If the aioli is very thick and won't drizzle, you can whisk in a little water until it is thin enough.

 Divide the rice among four bowls.
 Then layer on the shrimp, squash, and sliced avocado.
 Drizzle on some aioli and top with the pomegranate seeds and basil slices.
 Serve with the remaining aioli at the table if anyone needs some more.

 - I have a rice cooker since I've never been able to make great rice on the stove.
 Either way brown rice takes 45-50 minutes to cook, depending on how long a resting time you want to give it.
 (With the rice cooker you can let it rest on warm for an hour with no issues.)
 45 minutes will give you plenty of time to do all the prep for the salad - slicing the squash, roasting the squash and shrimp, making the vinaigrette and aioli.
 That way, once the rice is done, you can assemble the salads and eat everything while it's hot.

 - You can stop and rest as you make the aioli.
 Whisk in any oil you've added, then take a break and resume when you're ready.

 - Use about half the aioli to drizzle over the salads as you assemble.